iobis/mpaeu_map_platform/README.md

 - *dataloaders.R*: Load accessory data
 - *renders.R*: Contextual information renders
 - *maprenders.R*: Map render and placeholder
 - *mapreactive.R*: Main reactive for map change
-- *mapmask.R*: Control mask over map
-- *thermaldata.R*: Update map with thermal data
-- *diversitydata.R*: Update map with diversity data
 - *extrainfo.R*: Extra information section
 - *extrainfomaps.R*: Extra information popup - maps
 - *downloads.R*: Manage download requests

+The zip folder `app_bundle.zip` contains files produced by `pre-render.R` and is provided for a faster deployment on server.
+The script `build.R`, which should be called on the server when the app is deployed, will unzip this file on the data folder.